Bitdribble/bitdribble/README.md

 ```

 # License
-The code is licensed under an Apache version 2 license.
+The code is licensed under the Apache version 2 license.